 - over-the-counter antacids

 - acid blockers

 - proton pump inhibitors (PPIs)

 - prescription medication

 What’s the next step?

 Are you suffering acid reflux, heartburn or GERD symptoms?
 Do you want to get treatment as soon as possible for your symptoms?

-Call our professionals at GastroCare LI.
+Call our gastroenterologists at GastroCare LI.
 The first step to getting properly diagnosed and treated is to schedule an appointment.

 We look forward to meeting you!